turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 * Maintenance - expiring old sessions, sweeping caches
 * Email - a request that causes an email to be sent

-Applications with good Object Oriented design make it easy to send jobs to workers, while poor OO makes it hard to extract jobs since responsibilities tend to overlap.
+Applications with good Object Oriented design make it easy to queue background jobs, while poor OO makes it hard to extract jobs since responsibilities tend to overlap.

 ### App Setup